 The Dakota Deluxe is the first city hotel of the Dakota group, which I made my first experiences with staying at their Edinburgh property in South Queensferry, very close to Edinburgh Airport.
 The new hotel in Glasgow makes for a luxurious experience from arrival to check-out.

-There is a restaurant in the basement serving fresh and seasonal food, as well as a vegan menu, and a cocktail bar on the ground floor where barkeepers fulfil your every wish.
+There is a restaurant in the basement serving fresh and seasonal food, as well as a vegan menu, and a cocktail bar on the ground floor where barkeepers fulfill your every wish.

 All in all, the Dakota is fancy, without making you feel out of place even if you arrive in your outdoor gear after a fascinating road trip through the Highlands!